learosema/lea-codes/src/posts/2025-01-15-meetups-are-for-everyone.md

 ---
 title: Meetups are for everyone
 date: 2025-01-15
+description: This is an article about underrepresented groups in tech and gatekeeping in communities.
+tags:
+  - communities
+  - diversity
 ---
 There is one thing I really like to do: going to and organizing meetups.